DHintz137/quartz/content/MCMC_from_scratch.md

 > [!tip] Reminder
 >
->  The posterior distribution is what we get out of a Bayesian analysis; we get one distribution for each parameter.
+>  The posterior distribution is what we get out of a Bayesian analysis; we get one distribution for each parameter, **Not**, a single point estimate, as is the case with frequentist statistics.
 Hence see <a href="#plotly-weight-histogram">beta_3 Posterior</a> below.

 Thus, We can plot the posterior distribution for Weight ($\beta_3$), in which case we can see that the mode of the distribution is similar to the mean point estimate presented in the table above (-0.036).